Nicolae Carandino

 Carandino was one of the four politicians who were part of the National Peasants' Party leadership designated by party leader Iuliu Maniu to leave the country and create a credible and competent nucleus of Romanian anti-Communist resistance in the West, a move which resulted in the Tămădău Affair and their arrest on the morning of July 14, 1947.
 Of the defendants tried alongside Maniu, he was the last survivor.
 After this trial, he was sentenced to six years' hard labour and two years' loss of civil rights, his property was confiscated and he had to pay 1,000 lei in court fees.
-He was incarcerated at Galați and at the notorious Sighet Prison, and then sent under forced domicile in the Bărăgan Plain, in the villages Bumbăcari and Rubla, being freed only in 1964.
+He was incarcerated at Galați Prison and at the notorious Sighet Prison, and then sent under forced domicile in the Bărăgan Plain, in the villages Bumbăcari and Rubla, being freed only in 1964.

 After the Romanian Revolution against the communist regime, when Dreptatea resumed publication in 1990, he became its honorary director.
 That year, he was also made honorary member of the revived National Peasants' Party.

 Carandino, who was a gifted columnist, relates an interesting anecdote in his memoirs: a young man reproached Carandino for not helping him; he replied: "I can help someone, but I can't replace him."
 He added, "I'm an old man now; going down the road of life I can see the end.
 When I turn back and look, I wonder why, if my own future is brief, others aren't coming up the road?
 Where are those who ought to be coming?"